HadoopGenomics/SeqPig/README.txt

 SeqPig is a library of import and export functions for file formats commonly used in bioinformatics for Apache Pig.
 Additionally, it provides a collection of Pig user-defined functions (UDF's) that allow for processing of aligned and unaligned sequence data.
-Currently SeqPig supports BAM/SAM, FastQ and Qseq input and output.
+Currently SeqPig supports BAM/SAM, FastQ and Qseq input and output and FASTA input.
 It is built on top of the Hadoop-BAM library.
 Fore more information see

 http://seqpig.sourceforge.net/

+and the documentation that comes with the release.

 Releases of SeqPig come bundled with Picard/Samtools, which were developed at the Wellcome Trust Sanger Institute, and Biodoop/Seal, which were developed